-Figure 9 depicts the average downstream (server to client) network bitrate (the y-axis) for different Drizzle streaming approaches.
-Each bar shown is the average bitrate measured over a complete Saucer Shoot game session.
-From the graph, image streaming is network intensive, needing almost 8 Mb/s.
+Figure 7 depicts the average downstream (server to client) network bitrate (the y-axis) for different Drizzle streaming approaches.
+Each bar shown is the average bitrate measured over a complete Cloud Saucer Shoot game session.
+From the graph, image streaming is network intensive, needing an average of almost 8 Mb/s.
 Video streaming has substantial bitrate savings, about 20% of that of image streaming.
 Graphics streaming has significantly reduced bitrates, about 20% that of video streaming and less than 5% that of image streaming.